 To foster democracy in a truly global sense, it is imperative to recognize and nurture the individual voice.
 The Center rededicates its efforts to exploring global arts and citizenship with the residencies of provocative choreographers, such as Faustin Linyekula of Studios Kabako, who has charmed and challenged students and audiences with each visit to us since 2005.
 The global artist "pave[s] the way for a qualitative practice of the imagination—a practice without which we will have no name, no face and no voice in history" (Mbembe 2007) thus we invite you to visit www.arts.ufl.edu/cwa/worldMedia.aspx to learn about the contributions of global artist-citizens such as Boyzie Cekwana (South Africa), Opiyo Okach (Kenya), and Panaibra Gabriel (Mozambi)—to name but a few—to the Equitable Partnership Project with the Africa Contemporary Arts Consortium (TACAC), of which the Center for World Arts is a founding member.
 We also invite you to be moved by the profound power of women's individual voices in the U.S. tour of Nadia Beugré, Kettly Noel, Nelisiwe Xaba, Maria Helena Pinto, and Bouchra Ouiguen and Voices of Strength in Huffington Post Arts & Culture and CultureBot.
 The July 2015 issue of Dance Magazine brings our West African dance program and residencies into the spotlight.

-Also, please join us for the exciting annual performances and workshops of the Brazilian Music Institute and Jacaré Brazil. and join us for AGBEDIDI AFRICA presented in collaboration with the UF School of Theatre and Dance and the UF Center for African Studies!
+You are invited to attend the exciting annual performances and workshops of the Brazilian Music Institute and Jacaré Brazil. and AGBEDIDI AFRICA, presented in collaboration with the UF School of Theatre and Dance and the UF Center for African Studies!
+AND....the Harn Museum of Dance, Gainesville's biggest and most unique dance event held annually in March.

 Director, Center for World Arts